 Focal Points

-Every living room needs a visual anchor—something that draws the eye and organises the space.
-Common focal points include fireplaces or mantel walls, entertainment centres or TVs, large windows with views, statement furniture pieces, and art or feature walls.
+Every living room needs a visual anchor — something that draws the eye and organises the space.
+Common focal points include:

-Arrange furniture to face or acknowledge the focal point.
+💡 Pro Tip: Arrange furniture to face or acknowledge the focal point.
 Enhance it with lighting and accessories.
-Don’t compete with multiple equal focal points.
+Don’t compete with multiple equal focal points — one dominant anchor keeps the room feeling cohesive.

 Furniture Arrangement Principles